 Delivery method: Group tutorials as arranged by individual tutor.

 Assessment Method: Essay writing (one essay 30%), Data analysis and experimental design (one exercise 30%), Short written synopsis/abstract (one exercise 20%), Oral presentation (one presentation 20%).

 FEEDBACK: Feedback will be given on assessments within 3 weeks of submission.
 Review of exam scripts following January exams is arranged through tutors.

-Please go to MOLE for more information on APS 222
+Please go to Blackboard for more information on APS 222